Ram pressure stripping in the EAGLE simulation: Ram Pressure Models

 \subsection{Analytic Ram Pressure Models}

 The criterion for gas to be stripped from a galaxy by ram pressure was first described in \citet{gunngott}.
-Gas can be stripped when the force of the ram pressure exceeds the restoring force exerted on the gas by the galaxy gravitational potential.
+Gas can be stripped when the force of the ram pressure exceeds the restoring force exerted on the gas by the gravitational potential of the galaxy.
 This can be expressed as:

 Here $\Sigma_{\mathrm{gas}}$ is the mass surface density of the galaxy gas integrated along the ram pressure direction, and $g_{\mathrm{max}}$ is the maximum restoring acceleration along the direction of the ram pressure. $P_{\mathrm{ram}}$ is the ram pressure, which is given by